Haridwar hate speech controversy: Speeches

 At the assembly, numerous speakers called for the killing of minorities and attacks against their religious spaces.

 Prabodhanand Giri, a former RSS pracharak who turned ascetic and runs an organisation called Hindu Raksha Sena in Haridwar, asked Hindus to emulate what was done in Myanmar, referring to the violence against Rohingya Muslims.
 He called it safai abhiyan ("cleanliness drive"), apparently implying ethnic cleansing.
 Prabodhanand Giri associates himself with the Uttar Pradesh chief minister Yogi Adityanath, whose picture is featured on his Facebook page.
 Speaking to the NDTV News the following day, he said that he stood by what he said, and asserted that he was not afraid of the police.

 Sadhvi Annapurna, formerly Pooja Shakun Pandey, the head of the Niranjani Akhara and a general secretary of the Hindu Mahasabha, openly called for the killing of Muslims.
 "If 100 of us are ready to kill two million of them, then we will win and make India a Hindu nation," she said, asking Hindus to be ready to kill and be willing to go to jail.
 Talking to NDTV News, she too said that she was not afraid of the police.

 Another speaker named Swami Anandswaroop, who heads the Sambhavi Dhaam, told people not to celebrate Christmas in Haridwar.
 He also called for the banning of Muslim vendors from Haridwar.
 He stated that the government would have to comply with the ruling of the Dharm Sansad because it was the "word of God."
 Otherwise, it would wage a war like the one which was waged in 1857, a reference to the Indian Rebellion of 1857 against the British Indian government.

 Oath-taking

-Around the same time as the Haridwar meeting, members of Hindu Yuva Vahini, an organisation which was founded by Yogi Adityanath, met in Delhi in order to take an oath.
+Around the same time as the Haridwar meeting, members of Hindu Yuva Vahini, a Hindutva youth militia which was founded by Yogi Adityanath, met in Delhi in order to take an oath.
 Raising their hands in a Nazi-style salute, the hundreds of members who were in attendance chanted, "We make a resolution until our last breath: We will make India a Hindu nation, and keep it a Hindu-only nation.
 We will fight and die if required, we will kill as well."
 The oath was administered by Suresh Chavhanke, the editor-in-chief of the right-wing news channel, Sudarshan News.
 He then tweeted a video of the oath to his half a million followers.